-- (a) Security may need to be assigned by the host school to the visiting band and pep group for their protection. - (b) All uniformed student groups (bands, drill teams and cheerleaders) shall be admitted free whether or not they perform on the field. - (c) Pre-game and post-game band performances are permissible.
+- Both bands will be allowed to perform at halftime.
+Each band will be given equal time. - 2.
+General - (a) Security may need to be assigned by the host school to the visiting band and pep group for their protection. - (b) All uniformed student groups (bands, drill teams and cheerleaders) shall be admitted free whether or not they perform on the field. - (c) Pre-game and post-game band performances are permissible.
 Teams shall have three (3) minutes to reassemble before the start of the second half. - (d) Injured Player: Bands are not to play when there is an injured player on the field and time has been called. - (e) Playing when the Time Clock is Running: Drums should not play all through the game but only with cheerleader yells and kick-offs.
 The bands may play when the clock is running but the playing must not interfere with the team being able to call plays in the huddle or the team being able to hear the quarterback at the line of scrimmage.
-The referee will determine if the band is interfering with the playing of the game.

-C. BASKETBALL - School bands or musical groups

-- 1. Bands are instructed to play only before the game, half time, between games, time outs and quarters.
+The referee will determine if the band is interfering with the playing of the game. - C. BASKETBALL School bands or musical groups - 1.
+Bands are instructed to play only before the game, half time, between games, time outs and quarters.
 Bands are not to play when the time clock is on or when there is an injured player on the court and time has been called.
 Exception: The band may accompany the cheerleaders with yells.
 Drums should not play all through the game but only with cheerleader yells. - 2.
 Noisemakers are prohibited at OSSAA athletic events held in field houses and/or gymnasiums. - 3.
 Bands are not permitted during basketball play-off contests.

-XXII.
+XXI.
 MUSIC AND SPEECH PENALTIES